Culinary food science

 An accelerated degree option is available for the culinary food science program.

 Careers and internships

 As a culinary food scientist, you will be prepared for employment in food research and development, food marketing, test kitchens, and much more.
 You’ll gain real-world experience by completing an internship in food science or the culinary industry.
 For examples of student internships, check out our Career Connections profiles.

-Your Internship Handbook will be your guide throughout the program.
+Your Internship Handbook for your academic internship will be your guide throughout the program.
 It includes your checklist, approval, journal, and cooperating supervisor evaluation forms as well as a detailed description of the internship requirements.

-Prepare for your next job with Career Services, where staff and peers help you with job searches, interview preparation, and resume/cover letter editing.
-As a student in both the College of Agriculture and Life Sciences and the College of Human Sciences, both career services offices are open to you.
+Prepare for your next job or internship with Career Services, where staff help you with job searches, interview preparation, and resume/cover letter review.
+As a student in the College of Agriculture and Life Sciences or the College of Human Sciences, use the career services offices associated with your college.